kresschaan/reqres-web-application/README.md

 ### Installation

+## Run the backend before running the frontend

 Frontend

 1. Clone or download the project from the Github repository (The frontend and backend code are contained in a single folder).